 For students in Bc. single subject studies, and Bc. double subject studies, who began their studies in 2015 or later and also students who study as "major" (hlavní studijní plán), these are the standards:

-Length of the Bachelor's Major Thesis: 65,000 characters (minimum).
+Length of the Bachelor's Major Thesis: minimum 65,000 characters (including spaces).

-Template for the Bachelor's Diploma Thesis (cover, title page, table of contents, etc.) is here.
+Template for the Diploma Thesis

 Students are encouraged to ask for clarification if they are unsure and seek guidance on variances from these norms.